ScarredSceptile/TreeckoDiscordBot/README.md

 * Commands - Gives a list of available commands
 * Git - Returns the git repository with code
 * SetPrefix {prefix} - Changes prefix or resets with empty.
 Max 3 chars long
+* Pokemon - Use "Commands Pokemon" for more info